 - Introduction to City Tour

 Why the sleeping position?
 This pose is considered very important for Buddhists as it represents the Lord Buddha in the stage of dreaming.
-The story has it that it happened after he stopped the six-year long period of extreme self-mortification (in the hope of discovering the Truth about life).
-He had a dream that made him realize soon afterward that he had indeed reached the stage of enlightenment and was ready to help other people.
+The story has it that it happened after he stopped the 6-year-long period of extreme self-mortification (in the hope of discovering the Truth about life).
+He had a dream that made him realize soon afterwards that he had indeed reached the stage of enlightenment and was ready to help other people.

-Covering about 22 rai of land, Wat Lipon was built in 1792.
-It was later named Wat Srisoonthorn by King Rama I. The main ubosot (or temple hall) is in a very simple style.
+Wat Lipon was built in 1792 and covers about 22 rai (3.52 hectares) of land.
+It was later named Wat Srisoonthorn by King Rama I. The main ubosot (temple hall) is in a very simple style.
 There’s only one full wall and the whole property is very quiet, peaceful and shady.
 Good for those looking for a place to meditate.

 And just like many other temples in Thailand, there are dogs and cats living in the temple; for whatever reasons these poor animals were abandoned by their owners.
 The dogs seem to enjoy barking at strangers but so far there have been no reports that they have attacked anyone.
-Best to be beware, though!
+Always take caution, though.

-- Location: About 5 km north of the Heroine's Monument on Thepkasathri Road.
-Wat Srisoonthorn is on the left-hand side
+You can find the temple around 5 km north of the Heroine's Monument on Thepkasathri Road.
+Wat Srisoonthorn is on the left-hand side.